lewismoten/artificial-neural-network/README.md

 # golden-combat-park
 Genetic Algorithm

-A project of curiosity learing about genetic algorithms.
+A project of curiosity learning about genetic algorithms.